Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 Its heritage can be explored in local museums and historical sites that tell the story of the iron miners and their communities.

-[Iron Giant]: Virginia’s rich iron ore history highlights its impact on American industry and culture.
+[Iron Beneath the Prairie]: Virginia’s rich iron ore history highlights its impact on American industry and culture.

 Central City, known as the “Richest Square Mile on Earth,” boomed during the gold rush of 1859.
 It has an opulent history with grand opera houses and hotels.